 - Frequency of interaction between the people involved in the relationship

-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress.
+Stalking as defined by the Clery Act means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for a person’s safety or the safety of others or suffer substantial emotional distress.
 Examples of stalking are:

 - Following you and showing up wherever you are